ansh/jiffyreader.com/README.md

-# What is Bionic Reading?
+# What is Faster Reading?
-Bionic Reading is a new method facilitating the reading process by guiding the eyes through text with artficial fixation points.
+This extension provides faster reading through facilitating the reading process by guiding the eyes through text with artficial fixation points.
 As a result, the reader is only focusing on the highlighted initial letters and lets the brain center complete the word.
+This allows you to read in supersonic speed.
-In a digital world dominated by shallow forms of reading, Bionic Reading aims to encourage a more in-depth reading and understanding of written content.
+In a digital world dominated by shallow forms of reading, we aim to encourage a more in-depth reading and understanding of written content.

-Read more about [Bionic Reading](https://bionic-reading.com/about/).
-This repository or extension is not directly associated with Bionic Reading in any manner.
-Bionic Reading is a name owned by [Bionic Reading AG](https://bionic-reading.com/patent-trademark-2/).
-This repository is simply a free and open source creation that may or may not share any similarities with Bionic Reading but it is absolutely not affiliated with it in any way.